 The first and most crucial consideration is location.
-The plants in the hanging basket you purchase or that you have planted must "match"-- that is, be compatible with the environment in which you are displaying them.
-Know where you will be displaying the basket; full sun all day, full shade all day, sun in the morning only, sun in the late afternoon only, or dappled shade all day.
-Be familiar with various plants and research which require shade, part shade and full sun or ask the seller if you are purchasing a prearranged basket.
+The plants in the hanging basket must "match"-- that is, be compatible with the environment in which you are displaying them.
+Know where you will be hanging the basket--full sun all day, full shade all day, sun in the morning only, sun in the late afternoon only, or dappled shade all day.
+Be familiar with various plants and research whether they require shade, part shade or full sun, or ask the seller if you are purchasing a prearranged basket.

 The second consideration is water.
-By their very nature, hanging baskets will dry out faster than any other container.
-Often, a hanging basket that "looks fine" when you leave the house in the morning will be drooping and wilted on your return.
+Because they’re exposed on the bottom as well as on all sides, hanging baskets will dry out faster than any other container.
+Often, plants in a hanging basket that look fine when you leave the house in the morning will be wilted on your return.
 Most hanging containers need to be checked once or twice a day to avoid this stressful dehydration.
-Be sure to water well - saturate the soil and root ball.
-Placing the container down on the ground to water is a more efficient method than trying to water a moving target and "guessing" if it's watered well.
+Be sure to water well -- saturate the soil and root ball.
+Placing the container on the ground to water is more efficient than trying to water a moving target and guessing if the plants are watered well.

-While you have the container where you can examine it easily, make it a daily habit to check for spent blooms, broken stems or any signs of pests or disease.
+While you have the container where you can examine it easily, check the plants regularly for spent blooms, broken stems or any signs of pests or disease.

 Do you have a question?
 Try Ask an Expert!